-- b.
-When several medication/treatment options are available, the algorithm step may refer the EMS provider to a "box" (outlined with a broken line) that is outside of the algorithm flow.
-The provider should refer to the box to choose the appropriate treatment and then return to the algorithm step and continue to follow the algorithm flow sheet.
-Regions or EMS agency medical directors may define specific expectations for expected treatment options to be chosen from these boxes. - c.
-In general, the algorithms and protocols do not specify when to initiate packaging or transportation of most patients.
-Patient condition and paramedic judgment of the utility of on-scene treatment should determine where packaging and initiation of transport are done.
-If transport issues are not directly identified in the protocols, quality improvement benchmarks set by regions or agency medical oversight should guide transport expectations. - d.
-EMS providers are not required to follow every step within a protocol if a step is deemed to be inappropriate for a particular patient.
-For example, if a patient's condition has improved and the treatment would be unnecessary or if a medication is contraindicated. - e.
+- e.
 In most cases, the algorithm does not specify when or how to reassess patients.
-It is expected that patients are reassessed frequently and results documented, particularly after each medical intervention or medication administration.
+It is expected that patients are reassessed frequently, particularly after each medical intervention or medication administration.
 Vital signs or other appropriate reassessments should be done and documented after administering any medication that could change hemodynamic parameters, level of consciousness, etc. - f.
 Most protocols list a "Contact Medical Command" point.
-Although medical command should be contacted earlier if the EMS provider believes that consultation with a medical command physician would be helpful in treating the patient, ALS providers must use the Medical Command Contact Protocol (# 9001), which defines actions that must be taken, when the "Contact Medical Command" point is reached. - 5.
+Although medical command should be contacted earlier if the EMS practitioner believes that consultation with a medical command physician would be helpful in treating the patient, ALS personnel must use the Medical Command Contact Protocol (# 9001), which defines actions that must be taken, when the "Contact Medical Command" point is reached. - 5.
 Notes these footnotes refer to the identified step of the algorithm.
 The notes provide additional information regarding the general step.
 Notes are generally used to draw attention to rarer circumstances or to provide additional educational information.
-Providers are expected to follow information within the notes as if they were a step in the algorithm flow chart. - 6.
+Practitioners are expected to follow information within the notes as if they were a step in the algorithm flow chart. - 6.
 Performance Parameters this section provides suggested benchmarks for quality improvement reviews that may occur at the service, regional or statewide level.
 In some instances, following quality improvement review using, at a minimum, the listed performance parameters is required.